Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal

-An argument raised against an MSP origin for the GCE is that the implied $\gamma$-ray luminosity distribution is not consistent with the local, resolved MSP disk population since it predicts too many bright MSPs \citep{Hooper2016}.
-This has been disputed \cite{Ploeg2020} but, in any case, the bulge MSP population need not display the same characteristics as that of the local Galactic disk MSP population: star formation ceased $\sim8-10$\,Gyrs ago in the bulge \citep{Nataf2016, Crocker2017} while it is ongoing in the disk.
-Because MSPs spin down over time and become less $\gamma$-ray luminous -- with the initially brightest MSPs evolving fastest -- there is a systematic age difference between bulge and disk MSP populations, so that we expect a relative deficit of bright MSPs in the bulge.
+An argument advanced against an MSP GCE is that the implied $\gamma$-ray luminosity distribution would be incompatible with the local and resolved MSP disk population since this predicts too many bright MSPs \cite{Hooper2016}, though note that this argument is disputed \cite{Ploeg2020}.
+Regardless, the bulge MSP population need not share the characteristics of the local Galactic disk MSP population: star formation ceased $\sim8-10$\,Gyrs ago in the bulge \cite{Nataf2016} while it is ongoing in the disk.
+Because MSPs spin down over time thus becoming less $\gamma$-ray luminous -- with those initially brightest evolving fastest -- the systematic age difference between bulge and disk MSP populations should lead to a relative deficit of bright MSPs in the bulge.

-To date, much of the discussion surrounding the tenability of the bulge MSP explanation for the GCE has implicitly adopted the canonical ``recycling'' scenario for the origin of the MSPs whereby an old and slowly rotating neutron star (NS) formed in a core-collapse supernova accretes material and angular momentum from a companion during Low-Mass X-Ray Binary (LMXB) phases \cite{Radhakrishnan1982}.
-Accretion spins up the NS to millisecond periods thus enabling it to emit detectable $\gamma$ radiation \citep{Bhattacharya1991}.
-On this basis, \citet{Cholis2015b} and \citet{Haggard2017} raised another argument against an MSP origin of the GCE: the Galactic bulge should host ${\sim} 10^3$ LMXBs, while observations by the INTEGRAL X-ray telescope have uncovered only 42 LMXBs with an additional 46 candidates within a $10^\circ$ radius of the Galactic Centre \citep{Haggard2017}.
+To date, much of the discussion surrounding the tenability of the MSP explanation for the GCE has implicitly adopted the canonical ``recycling'' formation scenario whereby an old, slowly rotating neutron star (NS) formed in a core-collapse supernova (CCSN) accretes material from a companion during Low-Mass X-Ray Binary (LMXB) phases \cite{Radhakrishnan1982}.
+This spins up the NS to millisecond periods enabling it to emit $\gamma$ radiation.
+However, a recycling origin for the MSPs predicts that the bulge should host ${\sim} 10^3$ LMXBs, while observations by INTEGRAL have uncovered only 42 LMXBs with an additional 46 candidates within a $10^\circ$ radius of the Galactic Centre \cite{Haggard2017}.